 For a holiday you can enjoy whatever the time of year, visit the English Riviera, South Devon’s beautiful bay.

-Wheelchair access is difficult.
-The road down is very steep, but there is a car park at the bottom with a promenade that is level.
+Disabled access is difficult.
+The road down is very steep, there is a car park at the bottom with a promenade that is level.
 There are steps down to the beach.

 Welcome all year round.